mad-tek/artistprofile/readme.md

 Artist Profile
 ==============
-*artist.php script.js by Teck*
-*layout designed by Teck*
+*artist.php, script.js, and layout designed by Teck*

-This is a little page designed and created to showcase profiles of people in a team, which includes biography and pictures.
+This is a page designed and created to showcase profiles of people in a team, which includes biography and pictures.

 Some dependencies of this project:
 - Zurb Foundation (for quick grid and general styling)